amitshomer/SampleDepth/README.md

 ## Dataset
 ### KITTI Depth Completion
 First, download the [Depth Completion](https://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) dataset.
-Next, download the RGB images from the KITTI raw dataset.
+Next, download the RGB images from the [KITTI raw dataset](https://www.cvlibs.net/datasets/kitti/raw_data.php).
-You may also use the script
+Additionally, we provide a script that may be used to download the dataset: `Download/download_raw_files.sh`